Breathe Better (B2) Program Resources

 - Particulate Matter Pollution

 - Heart Disease, Stroke, and Outdoor Air Pollution (PDF)

 - Creating Healthy Indoor Air Quality in Schools (EPA)

 - Managing Asthma in the School Environment (EPA)

-- Plain English Guide to the Clean Air Act (CAA) (EPA)
+- Clean Air Act and Air Pollution Overview (EPA)

 Other School Programs

 - Safe Routes - Organize safe walk- or bike-to-school days.
 Walking and biking reduces traffic and vehicle emissions.
 Do your share to Spare the Air!